mndillon/toki-pona-nanpa-linja-n/README.md

 This pattern lets us talk about positions in a family in a way that:

-- lines up 1:1 with decimal digits in UIs and data,
-- reuses the same lexical machinery across many domains, and
+- reuses the same lexical machinery across many domains
-- avoids inventing separate lexical items like “Sunday”, “March”, “Level 05” in every case.
+- avoids inventing separate lexical items like “Sunday”, “March”, “Level 05” in every case
 - zero based indexing (where appropriate) is possible and naturally addressed with **non**
 - can also easily reference expressions that start with zero: 'musi utala sike nanpa nolun'
+- sike nanpa (cycle number) usage is not the same as tenpo X nanpa Y
+  - relative index: tenpo suno nanpa wan → the first day
+  - absolute index: (tenpo) suno sike nanpa wan → Monday

 Below are two practical examples.